 Godafoss is located in the North-East part of Iceland, right off the Ring Road 1.
 And it is 438 kilometers away from Reykjavík.

-If you enjoyed your waterfalls tours and up for a wildlife adventure, there are some amazing Blue Lagoon tour Iceland has on offer!.
-On your last day, why not head for a relaxing
+If you enjoyed your waterfalls tours and up for a wildlife adventure, there are some amazing Whale Watching tours in Iceland.
+On your last day, why not head for a relaxing Blue Lagoon tour Iceland has on offer!

 To make your life easier, we prepared the below Packing Checklist for your Europe’s travels of some essential items, you should include in your luggage.

 - 1 pair of sunglasses